Saturday, April 22, 2017

 Auto-Union managing director Dr Richard Bruhn (left) is joined by motoring journalist W Ostwald, August Horch and Dr Carl Hahn (right) inspecting the new F89P in 1950.

 Setting up a central parts store and service company was a logical first step in the post-war chaos.
 Of all Germany's automobile companies, Auto-Union had a unique advantage; due to the Wehrmacht's disdain for DKW's two-stroke powerplant, DKW cars were not commandeered for military use.
 Consequently, 65,000 DKW cars of all types were still registered on the road in the West Germany, and these still needed regular service and repair.
 Slowly but surely the new company struggled to its feet.
 In two years the company turned over 3 million mark in parts sales and servicing.

 A later photograph of DKW Schnellasters leaving the Central Store building.

-The prestige of Dr Bruhn and Dr Hahn meant that the Central Store company was quickly recognised as the true successor of the old Auto-Union.
-Discussions were held with Werner's independent company in Oldenberg, but an agreement to consolidate the companies was not reached.
+The Central Store company under Dr Bruhn and Dr Hahn was recognized as the legal successor of the old Auto-Union.
+Discussions were held with Werner's independent company in Oldenburg, but an agreement to consolidate the companies was not reached.
 Werner eventually struck out on his as a consulting engineer and his Auto-Union company dissolved.

 The new Auto-Union set up its offices in a former army commissary and storehouse in Dusseldorf.
-The premises were spacious but not really suitable for an auto factory but they made do.
+The premises were spacious but not really suitable for an auto factory, but the company made do.
 In 1948 the East German government de-registered the old Auto-Union company and nationalised what remained of the company's assets.
-This opened the door for Drs Bruhn and Hahn to register a new company, Auto-Union Gmbh, as the official successor of the prewar company.
+This opened the door for Dr's Bruhn and Hahn to register a new company, Auto-Union Gmbh, as the official successor of the prewar company.
 The State Bank of Bavaria advanced the company a line of credit.